 - on hydrus, a Hydra-powered server, with the possibilities of being self-deployable and accepting on-the-fly configuration changes

-- on the smart client, a Hydra-powered generic client, a generic client that can connect to any Hydra-based APIs without hard-coding its behaviour
+- on the smart client, a Hydra-powered generic client which can connect to any Hydra-based APIs without hard-coding its behaviour

 RDF and Linked Data

-Hydra is a framework to enable REST API to be described semantically using RDF.
+Hydra is a framework that enables REST APIs to be described semantically using RDF.
 It is based on JSON-LD and proposed as W3C draft.

-hydrus is a set of Python based tools for easier and efficient creation of Hypermedia driven REST-APIs. hydrus utilises the power of Linked Data to create a powerful REST APIs to serve data. hydrus uses the Hydra(W3C) standard for creation and documentation of its APIs.
+hydrus is a set of Python-based tools for an easier and more efficient creation of hypermedia-driven REST APIs. hydrus utilises the power of Linked Data to create a powerful REST server to serve data. hydrus uses the Hydra(W3C) standard-to-be for creation and documentation of data servers.

 Hydra smart client (

-python-hydra-agent) is a Python implementation of a client based on the Hydra Community Group specifications and reference implementation Heracles.ts.
+hydra-python-agent) is a Python implementation of a client based on the Hydra Community Group specifications and reference implementation Heracles.ts.
 It can navigate a network of hydrus servers autonomously by reading their API documentation.
-It is a generic client in the sense that can query and retrieve data from any, Hydra-aware or not, server (such as hydrus or any other Web server).
+It is a generic client because it can query and retrieve data from any, Hydra-aware or not, server (such as hydrus or any other Web server).

 What makes the difference

 How does Hydra compare to other API documentation standards?
-Hydra is generally better rooted than other projects (i.e. OpenAPI) as it leverages the experience of now thirty-years-old Linked Data ecosystem.
+Hydra is generally better rooted than other projects (i.e. OpenAPI) because it leverages the experience of the now thirty-years-old Linked Data ecosystem.
 This makes Hydra: